darkoverlordofdata/doran-dark/readme.md

 ## Lifetime

 DarkFx uses either gc or ref counting.
 If the object is created using the 'new' kwyword in vala, then reference counting is used.
 If the object is not created from Vala, then it is garbage collected.
-In this case, object->refCount is set to -1.
-This will cause it to be skipped if passed to the vala unref function.
+In that case, object->refCount is set to -1, and this will cause the vala unref function to not process it.
+As a result - DObject_AddRef & DObject_Release should not be used in c.